DaemonAlchemist/unstateless/README.md

 ### `useSharedState: <T>(initialValue:T) => () => [T, Setter<T>, (newVal:T) => () => void]`
 ### `useSharedState: <T>(stateId: string, initialValue:T) => () => [T, Setter<T>, (newVal:T) => () => void]`
 The `useSharedState` hook is the simplest way to share state between components.
-You can use it directly inside a component,
+You can use it directly inside a component by providing a unique `stateId`:

 ```typescript
 export const MyComponent = (...) => {